-In 2011, Woodruff was the principal reporter for the PBS documentary “Nancy Reagan: The Role of a Lifetime.”
-And in 2007, she completed an extensive project on the views of young Americans called “Generation Next: Speak Up.
+In 2011, Judy was the anchor and reporter for the PBS documentary “Nancy Reagan: The Role of a Lifetime.”
+And in 2007, she completed an extensive project on the views of young Americans, titled “Generation Next: Speak Up.
 Be Heard.”
-Two hour-long documentaries aired on PBS, along with a series of reports on the NewsHour with Jim Lehrer, NPR and in USA Today.
+Two hour-long documentaries aired on PBS, along with a series of reports on the NewsHour with Jim Lehrer, NPR, in USA Today and on Yahoo News.

-In 2006, Judy was a visiting professor at Duke University’s Terry Sanford Institute of Public Policy.
+From 2006 – 2013, Judy anchored a monthly program for Bloomberg Television, “Conversations with Judy Woodruff.”
+In 2006, she was a visiting professor at Duke University’s Terry Sanford Institute of Public Policy.
 In 2005, she was a visiting fellow at Harvard University’s Joan Shorenstein Center on the Press, Politics and Public Policy.
-From 2006-2013, she anchored a monthly program for Bloomberg Television, “Conversations with Judy Woodruff.”

-Woodruff is a founding co-chair of the International Women’s Media Foundation, an organization dedicated to promoting and encouraging women in communication industries worldwide.
-She serves on the boards of trustee of the Freedom Forum, the Newseum, the Duke Endowment and the Carnegie Corporation of New York, and is a director of Public Radio International and the National Association to End Homelessness.
-She is a former member of The Knight Foundation Commission on Intercollegiate Athletics, a former director of the National Museum of American History and a former trustee of the Urban Institute.
+Woodruff is a founding co-chair of the International Women’s Media Foundation, an organization dedicated to promoting and encouraging women in journalism and communication industries worldwide.
+She serves on the boards of trustee of the Freedom Forum, The Duke Endowment and the Carnegie Corporation of New York, and is a director of Public Radio International and the National Association to End Homelessness.
+She is a former member of the Knight Commission on Intercollegiate Athletics, a former director of the National Museum of American History and a former trustee of the Urban Institute.

 Judy is a graduate of Duke University, where she is a trustee emerita.